Chakradhar-Punur/AI-Voice-Assistant/README.md

 `docker run -p 8000:8000 \ -v /path/to/credentials:/app/credentials \ chakradharprime/voice-assistant:latest`

 Note: Replace /path/to/credentials with the actual path to your Dialogflow credentials JSON files.
+Also, mount your credentials/ folder to /app/credentials/ which will allow the container to access the credentials without modifying the code.

 3) Access the API